AMRPA 2023 Fall Educational Conference & Expo

-AMRPA has recieved approval for continuing education credit from the following disciplines:
+AMRPA is applying for continuing education credit from the following accreditors.
+Credit totals are subject to change pending approval.

 The credit count includes: